 Laundry Love is basically the laundry BIBLE.
 This book offers you both new tips you hadn't heard of before AND dispels common myths about washing your clothes.
 You will live by his methods after reading it (I certainly did!) and will return to it to refresh your memory (along with your clothes).

 In addition to writing Laundry Love, Patric Richardson is the host of a television show and has sold out "laundry camps" to thousands of people.
 He gained a love of laundry as a toddler from his grandmother and honed his skills over several decades, including as an employee of Nordstrom and Neiman Marcus.
 He also has a laundry products store in the Mall of America!

 Richardson says that laundry is an act of love, and I personally see it as an act of gratitude for the clothing you own.
 When you learn the right ways to do laundry, you can also save a lot of time and money in the long run.

 For me, it's about both appreciating and taking care of my investments.
 I like to try to maintain a personal capsule wardrobe in which I buy only what I truly love and need and wear it a lot.

 Thinking of my wardrobe this way changed the way I thought about laundry and is what got me interested in Laundry Love.
 I have implemented Richardson's Laundry Love tips for about a year now, and I absolutely swear by them, including the products he recommends.
 I do it all, and it's changed my life.

-(And while these tips are meant to provide a quick and easy, helpful resource for you, I definitely recommend reading Laundry Love too.
+(And while these tips are meant to provide a quick and easy, helpful resource for you, they are just a small review of the full book, and I definitely recommend that you read Laundry Love too.
 In addition to the endless tips it contains, you will love Richardson's Midwestern charm and anecdotes too.)